High Intensity Fitness Training

 Proper Movement Speed is Vital!

-So at what speed should you move?
-One common recommendation for muscle and strength exercises is to use two seconds to lift, a brief pause and then four seconds to lower so that each rep is about six seconds in length.
-The 2 second, 4 second method is considered a standard way to train however most folks perform their reps much faster then this.
-This is an excellent way to train but some advanced training protocols require even slower movements.
+So at what speed should you move for proper high intensity fitness training?
+One common recommendation for muscle and strength exercises is to use two seconds to lift the resistence, a brief pause and then four seconds to lower it.
+With this each rep is about six seconds in length.
+The 2 second, 4 second method is considered a standard way to train, however most folks perform their reps much faster then this.
+Using the 2 secon 4 second method is an excellent way to train but some advanced training protocols require even slower movements.
 By paying strict attention to the speed of movement you will dramatically improve you results because you are making the exercise harder to perform.
-Always emphasize lowering the weight slowly as this eccentric muscle contraction phase is very important for stimulating muscle gain.
+Also always emphasize lowering the weight slowly as this eccentric muscle contraction phase is very important for stimulating muscle gain.
 The weight should never be dropped or lowered quickly as this means you are missing the opportunity to tense the muscle fully against the weight.
 This lower portion, often called the negative or eccentric contraction is very effective for building strength.

 One of the real keys to training with intensity is your mental attitude.
 It is going to be difficult and you need to accept that fact before your workouts ever begin.
 If are about to begin an exercise, lets say a set of dips, and you say to your self “I am going to do ten reps” then the chances are that you will do ten reps and no more.
 You have per-determined when you will finish.
-A much better approach is to say “I am going to do as many reps as I possible can” or use the idea that once the exercise is very difficult you will do three more reps, than attempt to keep performing reps.
+A much better approach is to say “I am going to do as many reps as I possibly can” or use the idea that once the exercise is very difficult you will do three more reps, than attempt to keep performing reps.
 This is now you train to “failure” which is what really stimulates your muscle to get stronger.
+It is simply a matter of using all the avaialbe muscle fibers during that exercise..

 Strength Training Intensity – Train to Muscle Failure!